Affinity-based extension of non-extensive entropy and statistical mechanics: Applications to Non-Extensive Statistical Mechanics

-\subsubsection{Canonical Ensemble}
+\subsection{Canonical ensemble}

-Next, let us demonstrate how the canonical distribution is derived from the correlation-based Tsallis statistical mechanics.
+Next, let us demonstrate how the canonical distribution is derived from the affinity-based extended Tsallis entropy.
 Here we focus on the $q=2$ case, when the system respects the Nesting Principle.
-This means that we consider a situation in which the effective number of possible states does not change even if the system is coarse-grained or become degenerated depending on the scale of observation.
-In this case, due to the quadratic nature of the system, the following vector-matrix notation turns out to be useful:
+This means that the system's effective diversity, i.e.\ the effective number of maximally dissimilar microstates, does not change even if the system is coarse-grained or become \q{degenerated} in the affinity dimension depending on the scale of observation.
+Here, due to the quadratic nature of the system, the following vector--matrix notation is useful: